 Career paths: Jobs expected to increase in these areas

 Focus on multimedia, human-computer interaction, acoustics and computer vision.
 The Image and Acoustic Signals Analysis Research Stream is an interdisciplinary team in The Watson School of Engineering and Applied Science that will focus on research and development in multimedia, human computer interaction, acoustics and computer vision.
 The team will engage students in developing new digital forensic and biometrics techniques; designing novel immersive environments that will shape future trends in human-computer interaction; developing bio-acoustics, data compression and visual speech technology; and developing and testing the computer vision technology.

-This five-faculty team consists of Professors Scott Craver, Mark Fowler, Stephen Zahorian (Electrical and Computer Engineering), Lijun Yin and Kenneth Chiu (Computer Science).
-Over the last three years, this team has had research grants from HIH Laboratory, Air Force Office of Scientific Research, Air Force Research Laboratory and NSF, and supported 31 students, with six undergraduate students as co-authors.
+This five-faculty team consists of Professors Scott Craver, (Electrical and Computer Engineering), Lijun Yin and Kenneth Chiu (Computer Science).
+Over the last three years, this team has had research grants from various federal agencies, and supported 31 students, with six undergraduate students as co-authors.

 IASA video (3 minutes)